KudoAI/chatgpt.js/docs/_starlet/README.md

 </div>

-- Within that same week, TLDR, a tech & programming newsletter w/ over 1,000,000 readers featured the repo near the bottom of e-mail (where readers anchor to frequently)
+- Within that same week, TLDR — a tech & programming newsletter w/ over 1,000,000 readers — featured the repo near the bottom of e-mail (where readers anchor to frequently)

 <div align="center">